org-metaeffekt/metaeffekt-kontinuum/processors/README.md

 This folder contains a set of maven POM files (ending with .xml) and a set of markdown files (ending with .md) describing the purpose and details of the POM files.

-Each POM file addresses a particular task.
-The POM files basically are a blueprint for a task and can be parameterized and executed.
+Each POM file addresses a particular task in the pipeline.
+The POM files serve as blueprint for a task and can be parameterized and executed.
 Please check the markdown files on the individual POMs for details.

+Each processor has user-controlled inputs & outputs.
+The user does not need a full understanding of the implementation of each processor.
+For detailed examples of how to control the processors and structure a project, please refer to the scripts at test/scripts/scripts-sh.
+The scripts show a basic execution of each processor with minimal parameterization, for optional parameters to further control each processor, please refer to the markdown documentation of each processor.

-The POM files are basically platform independent configurations that can be combined into a workflow.
-The workflow are either defined by job-executor-specific actions/steps (GitHub, GitLab) or pipelines (i.e. Jenkins pipelines).
+The POM files are platform independent configurations that can be combined into a workflow.
+The workflows are either defined by job-executor-specific actions/steps (GitHub, GitLab) or pipelines (i.e. Jenkins pipelines).

 ## Available Processors